erlang/otp/lib/ssh/doc/guides/configure_algos.md

                {server2client,[none]}]}]
 ```

-Note that the ordering of the tuples in the lists do not matter.
+Note that the order of the tuples in the lists does not matter.

 ## Modifying the default set: modify_algorithms